truenas/documentation/content/SCALE/GettingStarted/Configure/FirstTimeLogin.md

 ### Creating an Administrator Account at First Log in
 Selecting the option to create the root or administration user when you first log into SCALE presents a sign-in splash screen with two radio buttons.
 Select either the admin or root user option, then enter the password to use with that user.
 After selecting the option another sign-in splash screen displays where you enter the password for the administration user option you selected.

 After creating the login account, go to **Credentials > Local Users** screen.
 [Create the admin account]({{< relref "ManageLocalUsersSCALE.md" >}}) immediately after you enter the UI.
-Create or edit the [admin user account settings]({{< relref "ManageLocalUsersSCALE.md" >}}), enable the password and click **Save**.
-After setting up the admin user, then edit the root user to disable the password and to resume rootless login security hardening.
+Create or edit the [admin user account settings]({{< relref "ManageLocalUsersSCALE.md" >}}), enable the password, and click **Save**.
+After setting up the admin user, then edit the root user to disable the password and resume rootless login security hardening.

 {{< expand "What happens if I disable both admin and root passwords at the same time?"
 "V">}}
-If you disabled the root user password and did not create the admin user and enable that password, or you disable both admin and root user passwords and your session times out before you enable one of the passwords, SCALE dispalys a sign-in screen that allows you create a temporary password for one-time access.
+If you disabled the root user password and did not create the admin user and enable that password, or you disable both admin and root user passwords and your session times out before you enable one of the passwords, SCALE displays a sign-in screen that allows you create a temporary password for one-time access.

 ![CreateAdminAccountAtFirstTimeLogin](/images/SCALE/22.12/CreateAdminAccountAtFirstTimeLogin.png "Set New Root Account Password Sign In Screen") change image